nstanford5/ERC20/ERC20.md

 Next we'll create the `Map`s that hold balances and allowances for transfer.

-The `balances` map will be our database of ownership.
+The `balances` map will be our database of ownership, so we set the balance map for the deployer to the `totalSupply`.

 ###### index.rsh
 ```js